mrholek/GenesisUI/README.md

 Demo: <a href="http://GenesisUI.com?ref=github">GenesisUI</a>

+**NOTE:** Please remember to **STAR** this project and **FOLLOW** [my Github](https://github.com/mrholek) to keep you update with this template.

 #License

-If you are working on non-commercial project you can use GenesisUI for free.

-If you are working on commercial project you have to purchase proper license.
+Are you working on non-commercial project?
+GenesisUI is free for all non-commercial purposes, including evaluations, education, research, and personal projects.
+The non-commercial version of GenesisUI is fully functional but doesn't contain SCSS, Grunt & Bower files.

 License types: <a href="https://genesisui.com/license.html?ref=github">GenesisUI License Types</a>.